North to Chiang Mai

 The day slipped by and before we knew it it was time to head back to “Bed” to get ready for a meal at a local eatery.
 Once again yum!

-One of the tips we passed walking to dinner was the Cat Shop.
+One of the shops we passed walking to dinner was the Cat Shop.
 You could go inside, have a coffee or drink and play with the cats.
 Sadly we didn’t venture in, but what a cool concept.

 13 February 2017